Popular servers and profiles

 What are virtual servers?

-Virtual servers, also called virtual machines (VMs) or virtual private servers, are scalable and come with dedicated core and memory allocations.
-They're a great option if you're looking for compute resources that can be added in minutes, with access to features like image templates.
-The hypervisor is fully managed by the IBM Cloud, and you can perform configuration and management tasks by using both IBM Cloud client portal and the API.
-VMs on classic infrastructures are deployed to the same VLANs as physical servers, enabling you to spread workloads across virtual servers and bare metal servers, while maintaining interoperability.
-Virtual servers are fully customizable when you order them, with options to scale as your compute needs grow.
+Virtual servers, also called virtual machines or virtual private servers, come with dedicated core and memory allocations.
+VMs on classic infrastructures are deployed to the same VLANs as physical servers, so you can spread workloads across virtual servers and bare metal servers, while maintaining interoperability.
+Virtual servers are customizable and scalable.

 What is the difference between virtual machines and bare metal servers?